pForest: In-Network Inference with Random Forests: Evaluation

-This means that one model would be enough to classify a large share of the traffic in most cases and that \system indeed finds such a model.
+All in all, for many of the considered datasets, one model would suffice to classify a large share of the traffic, and \system indeed finds such a model.
 However, if required, \system's context-dependent models classify traffic in multiple stages.
-Day 2 of the UNIBS dataset shows an example for this.
-There, 4.7\perc of the flows are classified after 3 packets, 82.6\perc after 5 packets, and 83.4\perc after 7 packets.
+Day 1 of the UNIBS dataset shows such an example.
+There, 58.0\perc of the flows are classified after 5 packets, 82.7\perc after 7 packets, and 91.2\perc after 10 packets. \system therefore successfully defers uncertain decisions on a per-flow level to a later point, and indeed accepts labels when they are certain enough.
+This mechanism boosts the achieved overall classification score well above the threshold $\tau_s$.
+We can therefore confirm the successful interplay of context-dependent $\RF s$ and certainty-based labeling, the two components of ASAP inference.

-For some of the datasets (Tue and Day 1), the absolute percentage of flows that \system classifies is only around 60\perc.
-The reason for this is that many of the remaining flows (39.9\perc for Tue and 38.7\perc for Day 1) have less than 3 (Tue) or 7 (Day 1) packets.
-Therefore they end before there is a model to classify them.
-As a result, \system cannot perform \textit{early} traffic classification for these flows.
-As we discuss in \xref{sec:discussion}, \system could still classify these flows after they ended.